Antonio-III/2023-code-lab-project/README.md

-# The gui will not work unless you input your own api key.
+# The GUI will not work unless you input your own API key.